-Students in the Entry Level Masters program earn a Master of Science degree by completing 85 semester hours of graduate study.
+Students in the entry-level master's program earn a master of science degree by completing 85 semester hours of graduate study.
 Generally, this program requires five semesters on campus including one summer, followed by six months of fieldwork.
-While most students complete the program in 28 months, some students choose to extend the program to 3, 4, or even 5 years in order to balance their schooling with work, family, or long commuting distances.
+While most students complete the program in 28 months, some students choose to extend the program to three, four, or even five years in order to balance their schooling with work, family, or long commuting distances.
 Upon successful completion of the program, graduates are eligible to take the National Board for Certification in Occupational Therapy Examination and apply for state licensure in order to practice.

 Occupational Therapy Graduate Entry Program Description

 No matter which schedule they follow, the core academics and the fieldwork will prepare students to:

 - Evaluate function/dysfunction, synthesize plans, implement treatments/interventions, and plan discharge services

 - Consult and communicate effectively with clients, their families and healthcare personnel